Online Resource Allocation via Static Bundle Pricing: Model, Technical Overview and Main Results

-Our starting point is the ex-ante linear relaxation, which upper bounds the expected welfare of the prophet, i.e. the expected value over the realizations welfare of the optimal allocation.
-Before solving this LP, we scale down all item capacities by a factor~$\gamma$, creating a slack that later absorbs the fluctuations created by the randomness of the realization.
-This scaled relaxation guides the design of our pricing mechanism.
+Similar to previous work (see e.g., \cite{chawla18,multi-jiang,optimal-ocrs-singla}), we start with the ex-ante linear programming relaxation (a.k.a.
+EA-LP, formally stated in Section~\ref{sec:EA-LP}), which upper bounds the expected social welfare of the prophet.
+Before solving EA-LP, we scale down all item capacities by a factor~$\gamma$, creating a slack that later absorbs the demand fluctuations created by the randomness of the realization.
+The design of our pricing mechanism is guided by the optimal fractional solution to $\gamma$-scaled EA-LP.

-A notable feature of the optimal fractional solution is its simple and rigid structure.
-For any buyer, the LP allocates probability mass to values in an almost threshold-like form: below some cutoff the allocation is zero, above it the LP fully saturates the value distribution, and at most one \emph{crucial} value may receive partial mass.
-When aggregated over all buyers who demand the same bundle~$S$, these patterns define a canonical price level~$w_S$ that dictates how the menu treats~$S$.
+A notable feature of EA-LP's solution is its simple and rigid structure.
+For any buyer $b$, EA-LP allocates probability mass to values in an almost threshold-like form: below some cutoff value, the allocation is zero; above it, the allocation saturates the value distribution (resulting in so-called \emph{tight values}); and there is at most one \emph{crucial value} where the allocation is positive and non-tight (see Section~\ref{sec:structure}).
+Aggregating over all buyers interested in the same bundle~$S$, we define a canonical price level $w_S$ (a.k.a. the \emph{important value} of $S$) which dictates how the pricing menu treats~$S$.

-This structure directly informs our menu construction.
-The mechanism posts a static, anonymous menu containing multiple \emph{copies} of each bundle~$S$, priced either at the crucial value~$w_S$ or at the next higher value in the buyers' value support, $w_S + 1$.
-The guiding objective is to emulate the fractional solution as closely as possible: ideally, a buyer~$b$ with realized value~$v$ would find an available copy of their desired bundle with probability $x_{b,v}/q_{b,v}$, independently of other buyers, where $x_{b,v}$ is the LP mass assigned to the buyer-value pair $(b,v)$ and $q_{b,v} = \Prob{v_b = v}$.
+This structure directly guides our menu construction (see Section~\ref{sec:framework}).
+The mechanism posts a static, anonymous menu containing multiple ``copies'' of each bundle~$S$, priced either at the important value~$w_S$ or at the next higher value $w_S + 1$.
+We aim to mimic the optimal fractional solution of EA-LP as closely as possible: ideally, a buyer~$b$ with realized value~$v$ should receive an available copy of their desired bundle with probability $x_{b,v}/q_{b,v}$, independently of other buyers, where $x_{b,v}$ is the allocation mass assigned by EA-LP to the buyer-value pair $(b,v)$ and $q_{b,v}$ is the probability that $b$'s realized value is $v$.
+This would result in a competitive ratio of $O(\gamma)$, for a scaling factor $\gamma$ large enough to absorb demand fluctuations with constant probability.